Interview

 In an unprecedented move, both Junts councilors have publicly expressed their disagreement.

-What would you like to do in the time you have left in your term?
+What would you like to do in the time remaining in your term?

 — The news project doesn't end with the rollout we've done this September; it must continue to move forward.
 We must continue strengthening public media by fostering communication among ourselves, between the different newsrooms, allowing us to be more immediate and, at the same time, more in-depth.
 This means a new way of organizing ourselves internally and new ways of producing content.